-Mitochondrial dysfunction is linked to aging and neurodegeneration.
-Evidence for their role in the development of Parkinson’s has been building for decades, and researchers have been striving to find ways to restore mitochondrial function as a means of interrupting the disease process.
+Evidence of mitochondrial dysfunction in the development of Parkinson’s has been building for decades, and Cure Parkinson’s is striving to find ways to restore healthy mitochondrial function as a means of interrupting and stopping the progression of the disease.